The June issue of the Limbaugh Letter, the most widely read political newsletter in the country.

 I just got a note.

-I just got it just got an email from the chef at home.
+Just got an email from the chef at home.

 Dear sir, Father's Day is coming up.

-We are out of Allen Brothers stakes.
+We are out of Allen Brothers steaks.

 How did this happen?

-He says, Well, lots of guests said, Why didn't you replace it?
+I said, why didn't you replace it?

-So, well, a debit card's low.
+Say, well, the debit card's low.

-I said, Well, I'll put money back in the debit card, but this is unacceptable.
+I said, well, I'll put money back in the debit card, but this is unacceptable.

 I said, Father's Day's coming up.

-He said, But sir, you're not a father.
+He said, but, sir, you're not a father.

-I said, BS, pumpkin's there.
+I said, B.S., Pumpkins there.

-She my daughter.
+She, my daughter.

-I can't I'm embarrassed.
+I'm embarrassed.

-I'll always have Alan Brother out the wazoo, the hamburgers, the hot dogs, steaks, various kinds of strips, fillets, they're all in case guests pop in.
+I'm out the wazoo, the hamburgers, the hot dogs, steaks, various kinds, strips, fillets.

 Don't let this happen to you.